dmbaturin/ocamlbook.org/book/index.md

 <div id="dedication">To Betty Bourbaki.</div>

-This is a work in progress introductory book on OCaml.
+This is a work in progress introductory book on the [OCaml](https://ocaml.org) programming language.

 Already available chapters: